matthewturner/httpyac-import/README.md

 CLI script to convert a postman collection to httpyac file or files.

+## Usage

+`npm run convert -- --sourcePath=sample.postman_collection.json --targetPath=output`

+* sourcePath - path to the postman collection json file
+* targetPath - path to the root of the .http files, will be created if it doesn't exist

 ## Request Lines

-Request lines will be parsed and split onto multiple lines:
+Request lines are parsed and split onto multiple lines:

 ```
 GET https://www.google.de?option=value